Nicolás Colazo: Loans

 In 2013, he was sent on loan to All Boys.
 Colazo scored one goal for the club, coming in a 1–0 victory over Estudiantes de la Plata in the Copa Argentina quarterfinals.

 On 20 September 2016, Colazo joined Melbourne City on a one-year loan deal as the club's second marquee signing.
 Colazo assisted a Bruno Fornaroli goal on his debut, as City picked up a 4–1 win in the Melbourne Derby against Melbourne Victory FC.
 Colazo returned to Boca Juniors after Melbourne City lost their elimination-final against Perth Glory.

-On 5 July 2018, Colazo joined Superleague Greece side Aris on a one-year loan deal.
+On 5 July 2018, Colazo joined Super League Greece side Aris on a one-year loan deal.
 On 24 January 2019, he left Aris and joined Tigre on a 6-month loan deal.
 The 28-year-old player scored six goals at 25 championship performances with the shirt of Club de Gimnasia y Esgrima La Plata during 2017–18 season, on loan from Boca Juniors.